School of Health Services Administration

 Masters in Public Health (MPH): The LECOM Masters in Public Health program ensures that all graduates are grounded in foundational public health knowledge.
 This includes administrative skills critical to improving and enhancing the health, health care, and well-being of individuals, families, and communities in North America by applying the philosophy of osteopathic medicine that seeks to treat the whole person mind, body and spirit.

-Our SHSA degree programs are designed to meet the demands of busy working professionals and fulltime students.
-Over 98% of our master’s degree program’s didactic curriculum are delivered through a dynamic, web-based, distance education platform offered by an expert team of faculty who possess health care industry experience.
-MSHA candidates are required to attend only eight days of on-campus in Bradenton Florida or Erie Pennsylvania during the entire program.
-MPH & MSBE come to campus for only 3 days just prior to commencement.
+Our SHSA degree programs are designed to meet the demands of busy working professionals and full-time students.
+Our on-line degree program’s didactic curriculum are delivered through a dynamic, web-based, distance education platform offered by an expert team of faculty who possess health care industry experience.
 The MHSA, MPH & MSBE degrees are completed in 24 months, enrolling student in cohorts starting in May each year.
-The MHSA also offers an 18 month compressed program cohort starting in January.
+The MHSA degree also offers an 18 month compressed program cohort starting in January.
+The DHA program is a 36 months terminal degree program beginning in July each year.
 The GMAT is not required.

 LECOM is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, (267) 2845000.
 The Middle States Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
 The Commission has included the LECOM’s School of Health Services Administration programs within the scope of the institution’s accreditation.
 To further assure the quality of the LECOM SHSA programs, the School of Health Services Administration is a member of the Association of University Programs in Healthcare Administration (AUPHA).